Our Mission:

 Alcohol Compliance Checks

-This is a social norm campaign that emphasizes activities teens would rather do instead of drink or do drugs.
-It empowers teens through positive alternatives by giving teens the ability to make choices about how they spend not only their Friday nights, but any free time.
+This is a social norm campaign that emphasizes activities teens would rather do instead of drinking or doing drugs.
+It empowers teens through positive alternatives by giving teens the ability to make choices about how they spend not only their Friday nights but any free time.
 Contact DFSL if you would like your program/activities to be supported and promoted as part of our social norm campaign.

 Know The Law: A Guide For Youth And Parents